pydata/pydata-sphinx-theme/docs/community/setup.md

 This theme uses `pytest` for its testing.
 There is a lightweight fixture defined in the `test_build.py` script that makes it easy to run a Sphinx build using this theme and inspect the results.
-There are also accessibility checks in `test_a11y.py`.
+There are also a number of automated accessibility checks in `test_a11y.py`.

 In addition, we use